bpmutter/xyz/blog-dev/index.markdown

 category: dev
 ---

-Below are programming-related ideas that I've built, with links to their source code in my public [github](https://github.com/jinyoungch0i){:target="_blank"} repositories.
+Below are programming-related ideas that I've built, including this very blog that you are seeing!

+*links to their source code in my public [github](https://github.com/jinyoungch0i){:target="_blank"} repositories.*